 - If you want to allow an app to track you, Go to Settings → Privacy → Tracking settings, tap turn on or off each app to request permission to track your activity.

-How to block iPhone apps tracking in iOS 14.5
+How to block iPhone apps tracking

 - Open Settings and tap Privacy.